stevearc/stiny/README.rst

 Local Development
 -----------------
+First you need to `install Go <https://golang.org/doc/install>`_.
+We're using an asset pipeline that I wrote in Go to compile coffeescript and less, and to bundle everything.

-First you need to download all the javascript/css libraries that we're using.
+Then you need to download all the javascript/css libraries that we're using.
 There's a handy script that will do just that:

 ``./dl-deps.sh``

-Then you need to `install Go <https://golang.org/doc/install>`_.
-We're using an asset pipeline that I wrote in Go to compile coffeescript and less, and to bundle everything.

-After you have Go, you need to install the asset pipeline:

-``go get github.com/stevearc/pike``

 Now create a virtualenv and install stiny: